 SLP 6382 Research Experience in Speech Language Pathology II

 Individual work on selected research problems leading to completion of a research thesis or evidence based practice portfolio.
-The instructor will oversee all phases or research, from identifying a problem to writing conclusions.
-Prequisite is PSL 6381.
+The instructor will oversee all phases of research, from identifying a problem to writing conclusions.
+Prerequisite is SLP 6381.